ahmadalwy3/ahmadalwy3/Advanced-user-features.md

 Dynamic filtering ([quick guide](https://github.com/gorhill/uBlock/wiki/Dynamic-filtering:-quick-guide)) will become available to advanced users.

-Novice users could easily mess up uBlock's filtering through dynamic filtering, thus it is not available by default.
+Novice users could easily mess up uBO's filtering through dynamic filtering, thus it is not available by default.

 On the other hand, if you are familiar with [RequestPolicy](https://www.requestpolicy.com/), then you should have no problem dealing with dynamic filtering.